- About SIGCIS

 The best overall history of the computer.
 It examines at the computer primarily as an extension of other business tools, focuses on business history of the firms producing computers.
 Summarizes a lot of earlier work while weaving it into a story.
 Good treatment of ENIAC and its commercialization as Univac, IBM's mainframes of the 50s and 60s and the first big on-line applications.
 A second edition appeared in 2004 from Westview Press with some minor updates.

-Paul E Ceruzzi.
-A History of Modern Computing (Cambridge, MA, 1998).
+A History of Modern Computing (1998), by Paul Ceruzzi

 This is the other main history of the computer.
 More technical in its approach than Campbell-Kelly & Aspray, with less emphasis on business application and continuities with pre-computer technologies.
 However, it does feature good treatment of computer architecture and DEC - which makes a strong case for the minicomputer as the precursor of modern personal computing.
 A second edition recently appeared, strengthening coverage of the 1990s.